 - It is very similar to a corporation, but is generally considered easier to operate.

-When should you think of forming an LLC in Texas
+When should you consider forming an LLC in Texas

 If you are already conducting a business, you can convert your existing business to a Limited Liability Company.
 If you do, you will need to make sure you transfer the assets and contracts of your existing business to the new company.
 You will also need to set up new bank accounts.

-- If you are concerned about being sued, you should consider forming one to protect your assets from claims made against your business.
+- If you are concerned about liability, you might consider forming one to protect your assets from claims made against your business.

 - Setting up an LLC in Texas will not prevent claims, but it may help you if you are sued.
 There are no guarantees.

-- There may also be tax advantages for setting one up.
+- There may also be tax advantages for setting up an LLC.

-- You can also set one up before you start business, which is recommended.
+- You may also set one up before you start business.
+We highly recommend this.

 - Asset Protection